Museum of Contemporary Art | Skopje

 In parallel with a global reconstruction campaign organized by the United Nations for Skopje, the International Association of Plastic Arts issued a call in October 1963 for artists to join the solidarity effort.
 As a result, Skopje is now home to a singular collection of modern art, exceptional not least because much of it was gifted by leading protagonists of global contemporary art in the two decades after the city was leveled — a phenomenon that triggered the creation of the Museum of Contemporary Art in 1964 to display the bequest.
 Alexander Calder, Sheila Hicks, Alex Katz, Ion Grigorescu, Sol LeWitt, Wifredo Lam, and many others from across the Cold War divide and the Non-Aligned world gifted their pieces to Skopje, and the Polish government funded a team of progressive young architects to build a permanent home for the museum that opened in 1970.

 Amid an atmosphere of transnational collaboration and optimistic enthusiasm, encapsulated in the 1966 U.N. report titled “Skopje Resurgent,” the Museum of Contemporary Art mounted a diverse program of exhibitions.
 Under the tutelage of founding director Boris Petkovski, followed by Sonja Abadžieva, the Museum organized solo shows of emerging American artists, among them Sheila Hicks, Sarai Sherman, and T.C.
-Cannon, and surveys of Polish, French, Yugoslav, and Soviet gifts to the collection.
+Cannon, and surveys of Polish, French, Yugoslav, Italian or former Czechoslovakian gifts to the collection.
 A prize awarded by the Museum at the Ljubljana Biennial of Graphic Arts also brought new works into the MoCA Skopje collection.
 Won simultaneously by Jasper Johns (1965) and Metka Krašovec (in 1972), the award reflects a multinodal, globalized art world in which the artists were peers and Skopje was one of many interconnected cultural centers.
 By fostering such adjacencies, the MoCA Skopje collection testifies to a radically cosmopolitan, multicultural legacy for socialist southeastern Europe.

 Curators of the exhibition: Anna Kats and Kumjana Novakova.